-In my opinion, the financial statements present fairly, in all material respects, the financial position of The Barbados Agency for Micro Enterprise Development Ltd. as at December 31, 2010, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards applicable in Barbados.
+In my opinion, the financial statements present fairly, in all material respects, the financial position of The Barbados Agency for Micro Enterprise Development.
+Ltd. (FundAccess) as at December 31, 2011, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.